openssl/openssl/INSTALL.md

                    compiler for your platform but this choice can be overridden using this variable.
 Set it to the compiler executable you wish to use, e.g. gcc or clang.

-    CONFIG_NOWAIT
-                   On platforms where the choice of 32-bit or 64-bit architecture is not explicitly specified, `Configure` will print a warning message and wait for a few seconds to let you interrupt the configuration.
-Setting this variable will skip the wait.

     CROSS_COMPILE
                    This environment variable has the same meaning as for the